input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 A protocol implements a robust transaction ledger if it maintains the ledger as a sequence of blocks, where each block is associated with a specific slot.
 Each slot can contain at most one ledger block, and this strict association ensures a well-defined and immutable ordering of transactions within the ledger.
 This structure is critical for preventing manipulation of the transaction order, which is a key vector for grinding attacks.

-For the ledger to be resistant to such attacks, the protocol must satisfy the following 2 critical properties (Persistence & Liveness), which ensure that blocks and transactions are securely committed and cannot be easily manipulated by adversaries.
+For the ledger to be resistant to such attacks, the protocol must satisfy the following two critical properties (Persistence & Liveness), which ensure that blocks and transactions are securely committed and cannot be easily manipulated by adversaries.
 Persistence and liveness, can be derived to fundamental **chain properties** which are *used to explain how and why the leader election mechanism has been designed in this manner*.

 | **Chain Property**                      | **Description**                                                                                                                    |
 |-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------|